habibadoum/lingua-franca/README.md

 - The FLORES-200 benchmark team for providing evaluation data

 ## License
-This project is open-source and available under [INSERT LICENSE].
+This project is open-source and available under [Apache 2.0](LICENSE).
 The training data is believed to be from open-access sources.
 If you identify any licensing issues, please contact the maintainer immediately.

 ## Contact
 For any questions or concerns regarding this project, please feel free to reach out to me at [habib.adoum01@gmail.com](mailto:habib.adoum01@gmail.com)